U.S. Airlines Have Begun Banning Emotional Support Animals

 Going forward, flying with your dog or cat in the cabin will mean transporting them in a carrier that's big enough to comfortably accommodate your dog but small enough to fit under the seat in front of you.
 So, small dogs only.

-A JetBlue spokesperson told our friends at Travel + Leisure on Wednesday that the airline would no longer allow passengers to reserve tickets with ESAs—also effective Jan.
+A JetBlue spokesperson told our friends at Travel + Leisure on earlier in January that the airline would no longer allow passengers to reserve tickets with ESAs—also effective Jan.
 11.

 "JetBlue is and has always been committed to serving those customers who require assistance or accommodations, while at the same time maintaining a safe and comfortable experience for all customers and crewmembers," the spokesperson told Travel + Leisure.